-Jackie Hawley is the founding artistic director of the Cantiamo Choirs of Ottawa.
-She has conducted and toured internationally with adult, youth and children’s choirs and has been a clinician for choirs and schools throughout Canada for more than twenty five years.
-Read her full bio here.
+Jackie Hawley is the founding Artistic Director of the Cantiamo Choirs of Ottawa.
+She has conducted and toured internationally with adult, youth and children’s choirs and has been a clinician for choirs and schools throughout Canada for nearly 30 years.

 Our Training Choir Conductor

 Leslie Bricker is an award-winning music educator, with over 35 years of experience directing children’s choirs, Orff ensembles and music theatre.
 She has designed and implemented Music programs in elementary schools with children from 3-14 years of age in both Ottawa and Toronto, and has recently retired as an elementary music specialist with the Ottawa-Carleton Board of Education.
-Read her full bio here.
+Read Leslie’s full Bio here.

 Kathy Goodsell is an educator with over 25 years of teaching experience, and is a passionate advocate for the importance of music in the lives of children.
 She has taught in the classroom, directed children’s choirs and musical theatre, and organized arts celebrations that involved all students and staff at her school.
 Her school choirs have performed with Rag and Bone Puppet Theatre and participated in Choralfest and Music Monday at the NAC and Ottawa City Hall.
 In 2015, Kathy received the Arts Recognition Award for Elementary Music from the Ottawa-Carleton District School Board (from which she retired in 2017).
 Read Kathy’s Full Bio Here.

 Our Cantiamo Girls Choir and Apprentice Choir Accompanist